carlosliu/SublimeTortoise3/readme.md

 ## Installation

-This plugin is not yet in the Package Control directory yet.
+This plugin is not in the Package Control directory yet.
 But you can just clone this repo into your packages folder manually:

 * Point to Preferences > Browse Packages